Laurae2/R_Installation/README.md

 biocLite(c("graph", "RBGL"))
 ```

+Accept all prompts to force compilation.

-Write "y" for all required prompts.
+For everything below, accept all required prompts.
 Use 0-Cloud when prompted if you have no idea what you are doing to download packages.

 Some packages might fail.
-Ignore.
+Ignore if it is not critical to your use-case.

 ```r
 packages <- c("abind", "acepack", "actuar", "ada", "adabag", "ade4", "ade4TkGUI",